Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Training data generation

 with a partial trace operation $\mathrm{tr}_C(.)$.
 Namely, we generate a larger pure system $\ket{\psi_{ABC}}$ and trace out some part of it (subspace $C$), until the desired size of the system $AB$ is achieved.
 This way, if the global space $ABC$ is entangled, one can be sure that the reduced density matrix $\rho_{AB}$ is mixed.

-To train a neural network in a supervised learning scheme one needs to have labels $q$ -- see Fig.~\ref{fig:siam}, which classify each bipartition of the system in a given state as entangled or separable.
-Then, each state $x_i$ is labeled by a binary vector $q_{ij}$, where subsequent elements $j$ encode presence of entanglement for the given bipartition.
-In case of pure states we calculate the negativity measure (Eq.~\ref{eq:neg}) for each bipartition and mark it accordingly to its value: if $Neg=0$, it is marked as separable, while if $Neg>0$ it is marked as entangled.
-While in case of mixed states, where it is not guaranteed that negativity measure distinguishes separable and entangled states, we either generate states that are separable (by definition) or entangled (by taking only NPT, i.e. where the negativity is conclusive), or in case of PPT we propose three different strategies for labeling unknown states.
-This latter group is important because it contains PPTES, and therefore allows to train a model to capture them.
+To train a NN in a supervised learning scheme one needs to have labels $q$ -- see Fig.~\ref{fig:arch}(b), which classify each bipartition of the system in a given state as entangled or separable.
+Then, each state $\rho_i$ is labeled by a binary vector $q_{ij}$, where subsequent elements $j$ encode the presence of entanglement for the given bipartition.
+In the case of pure states, we calculate the negativity measure (Eq.~\ref{eq:neg}) for each bipartition and mark it accordingly to its value: if $Neg=0$, it is marked as separable, while if $Neg>0$ it is marked as entangled.
+In the case of mixed states, where it is not guaranteed that the negativity measure distinguishes separable and entangled states, we either generate states that are separable (by definition) or entangled (by taking only NPT, i.e. where the negativity is conclusive), or in case of PPT we propose two different strategies for labeling unknown states.
+This latter group is important because it contains PPTES, and therefore allows us to train a model to capture them.

 The most na\"ive strategy is based on negativity metric and simply labels mixed states accordingly to the $Neg$ value -- we will call this strategy as \textit{negativity labeled}.
-However, main problem with this approach is that it may falsely label mixed PPT states, i.e. where the criterion is inconclusive.
+However, the main problem with this approach is that it may falsely label mixed PPT states, i.e. where the criterion is inconclusive.
 That is why we introduce a second strategy called \textit{verified}, where the PPT states are simply excluded from the data.
 The main disadvantage of such a solution is that it automatically excludes all of mixed separable states.
-To minimize this drawback, we supplement dataset by generating them straight from the definition.
-Finally, we propose a solution which extends the second method in a way that PPT states are not excluded, but an additional labeling criterion is applied to them.
-It verifies if the qubits from different partitions are connected by a controlled gate $CU$ (that may introduce entanglement) in generation circuit, or not.
-We call this third strategy as \textit{weakly labeled} because there is no guarantee that such labels are always correct.
-Further descriptions for all of these three strategies can be found in the Supplementary Materials.
+To minimize this drawback, we supplement the dataset by generating them straight from the definition.
+Further descriptions of the labeling strategies can be found in the Appendix.

+Having defined various methods for the generation of pure and mixed states together with two different strategies for labeling mixed states we have generated training datasets.
+They are summarized in Table~\ref{tab:data}, along with the number of generated states for each group.
+In total, we have synthesized two training sets, each with the same structure of the pure (120~000 states) and mixed separable (160~000 states), but with different strategies for labeling mixed entangled (160~000 states) and mixed biseparable (120~000 states).